MS Project import conflict resolution rules

-When you import an MS Project plan, conflicts with existing tasks may occur.
+When you import an MS Project plan, conflicts with existing tasks can occur.
 Allegra follows specific rules to resolve such conflicts.

-If a task exists in Allegra but has been deleted from the MS Project project, you will be asked if you want to mark this task as deleted in Allegra as well.
+If a task exists in Allegra but has been deleted from the MS Project project, you are asked whether you want to mark this task as deleted in Allegra as well.

-If a task has been deleted in Allegra but still exists in the MS Project project, you will be asked if you want to restore the task in Allegra.
+If a task has been deleted in Allegra but still exists in the MS Project project, you are asked whether you want to restore the task in Allegra.

-The following fields can be changed either in Allegra or MS Project, and the changes will be synchronized when importing into Allegra:
+The following fields can be changed in either Allegra or MS Project, and the changes are synchronized when importing into Allegra:

 • Remaining estimated work